Support available for passengers with invisible or hidden disabilities

 At London Stansted Airport we realise how challenging travelling through an airport can be, especially if you are unsure of what to expect on the day.
 We are continuously working on improving the airport experience for our passengers whose disabilities may not be immediately apparent to our staff or other customers.

-London Stansted is pleased to be one of a number of UK Airports using the Sunflower scheme.
-By wearing our Airport Awareness Sunflower lanyard or floret, it will discreetly indicate to our staff that you have a hidden disability and would like additional support.
-Our staff have been specially trained to recognise these identifiers and act accordingly by providing you with extra help you may need during your journey through the terminal and security better.
+London Stansted is pleased to be one of a number of UK Airports using the Sunflower Lanyard scheme.
+Wearing the Sunflower lanyard discreetly indicates to our staff that you have a hidden disability and would like additional support.
+Our staff have been specially trained to recognise these identifiers and ask you what additional help will make your journey through the terminal and security better.

 You do not need to have booked Assistance to request a lanyard.
 You can pick one up either at the Information Desk in the International Arrivals area of the terminal, or at the Assistance reception in zone A. Alternatively, you can use your Sunflower lanyard obtained from one of the UK airports in the scheme.

 Please note that due to high demand we can’t post these out ahead of travel.
 Sunflower lanyards do not automatically grant access to the security FastTrack lane, however if you feel you would benefit from using the dedicated Assistance lane please speak to a member of staff at security.